-6.1 Data submission by participating Institutions

-- a.
-Institutions participating in SARA shall annually report to NC-SARA the number of exclusively Distance Education students enrolled in the Institution engaged in Distance Education, disaggregated by State, territory, or district in which the students are located, including the Home state.
-This would include both Degree and non-degree forcredit courses.
+- 6.1 Data submission by participating institutions - a.
+Institutions participating in SARA shall annually report to NC-SARA the number of exclusively distance education students enrolled in the institution engaged in distance education, disaggregated by state, territory, or district in which the students are located, including the home state.
+This would include both degree and non-degree for-credit courses.
 For details see annual issues of the Data Reporting Handbook provided by NC-SARA. - b.
-These data shall be reported annually to NC-SARA in the spring following the due date for institutions to make their previous fall enrollment reports to the federal government's Integrated Postsecondary Education Data System (IPEDS). - c.
-Beginning in spring, 2019, Institutions participating in SARA shall also annually report to NC-SARA the numbers of their students engaged in certain experiential learning placements (rotations, internships, student teaching, etc.), disaggregated by State and two-digit Classification of Instructional Programs (CIP) codes as assigned by the U.S. Department of Education.
-For details see annual issues of the Data Reporting Handbook provided by NC-SARA. - d.
-Prior to such data submissions, NC-SARA will provide a Data Reporting Handbook and a Data Sharing Agreement to each SARA Institution. - e.
-Institutional failure to comply with these reporting requirements shall be taken into consideration by Home States when Institutions apply for renewal and may be grounds for placing an Institution on provisional status or disapproval of continued participation.
+Institutions participating in SARA shall also annually report to NC-SARA the numbers of their students engaged in certain experiential learning placements (rotations, internships, student teaching, etc.), disaggregated by state and two-digit Classification of Instructional Programs (CIP) codes as assigned by the U.S. Department of Education.
+For details, see annual issues of the Data Reporting Handbook provided by NC-SARA. - c.
+These data shall be reported annually to NC-SARA.
+The window of institutional reporting will be May 15-June 15 of each year. - d.
+Prior to such data submissions, NC-SARA will provide a Data Reporting Handbook and a Data Sharing Agreement to each SARA institution. - e.
+Institutional failure to comply with these reporting requirements shall be taken into consideration by home states when institutions apply for renewal and may be grounds for placing an institution on provisional status or disapproval of continued participation.
 Implementation date: January 1, 2021.